V400 MSc Archaeological Computing (Virtual Pasts) (1 yrs)

 Typical course content

-The programme comprises six taught modules (four core modules and two options) plus a dissertation.
+The programme comprises six taught modules (one core module, three compulsory modules and two options) as well as a dissertation.
 Full-time students will take all taught modules during two semesters and complete their dissertation by the following September.
 Part-time students will take taught modules during four semesters, and complete their dissertation by the September of year two.

 Students may consider taking a 'free elective' as an option in both S1 and S2 - they should contact the MA Convenor if they wish to take a non-Archaeology module.